JNavith/tailwindcss-theme-variants/README.md

     theme: {}
     variants: {
         // If you haven't seen the `group` feature yet:
-        // Instead of needing to write out ["landscape", "portrait", "landscape:hover", "portrait:hover"],
+        // Instead of needing to write out "landscape", "portrait", "landscape:hover", "portrait:hover",
-        // We can just name the group "orientation" and write ["orientation", "orientation:hover"]
+        // We can name the group "orientation" and only write "orientation", "orientation:hover"
         fontSize: ["responsive", "hover", "orientation", "orientation:hover"],
     },
     plugins: [